MicrosoftDocs/ai-builder/ai-builder-docs/batch-testing-prompts.md

 ### Monitor and iterate

 Step 5 in the batch testing process is to monitor and iterate.
-Use the run history to track performance over time.
+To track performance over time, use the run history.
 Continuously improve prompts through iterative testing and evaluation.

 The following list contains the key benefits:
 - Improved confidence and trust in AI tool outcomes.